-One of the best and most original brainteasers I have ever come across, Professor Fizzwizzle is an ingenious game from Grubby Games that plays like the "best-of" combination between zany contraptions from Incredible Machines series, and devious puzzles from Deadly Rooms of Death.
-You play Professor Fizzwizzle, whose robots have gone crazy.
-Your ultimate goal is to get to the control room on your lab island in order to reprogram the robots.
+One of the best and most original brainteasers I have ever come across, Professor Fizzwizzle is an ingenious title from Grubby Games that plays like the "best-of" combination between the zany contraptions from The Incredible Machines series, and the devious puzzles from Deadly Rooms of Death.
+The Professor's robots have gone crazy.
+Your ultimate goal is to get to the control room on your lab island in order to reprogram them.
 Naturally, you have to navigate hundreds of puzzle-filled rooms scattered all over the island before getting to the final room.

 For only $19.95 (with a 60-day money back guarantee to boot), I had much more fun with Professor Fizzwizzle than I had with most higher-priced commercial games I bought in the past few years.
 If you love DROD or clever puzzlers in general, you simply cannot miss this excellent underdog.
 Two thumbs up, and a proud entrant into our Hall of Belated Fame.Reviewed by: Underdogs